01yzzyu/wikiautogen/README.md

 <sup>3</sup>The University of Sydney,
 <sup>4</sup>IHPC, A*STAR

-# 👀 The code is coming soon...
+# 👀 WikiAutoGen has been accepted by ICCV2025...

 ## Installation